 Did you know that Pinterest is a search engine as well with its own algorithm and keyword optimization?
 When you go to Pinterest and begin to type anything in the search bar, it starts to suggest things to you similar to Google.
 These things are keywords that you can use to get your own pins to show up in the smart feed.

 When you complete your search, there will be more keywords at the top of the results with suggestions to finetune your search even more.
 These are more keywords.
 Take note of them and use them in your pin descriptions to get more eyeballs on your pins.
 Here’s further reading on all the ways I get traffic from Pinterest.

-If you’re serious about blog traffic, invest in a good Pinterest course like my Everything Pinterest course that will teach you Pinterest strategies to quickly grow your blog into an income earner.
-If you’re struggling with blog traffic, you NEED this course.
+If you’re serious about blog traffic, invest in a good Pinterest strategy like my Everything Pinterest ebook that will teach you Pinterest strategies to quickly grow your blog into an income earner.
+If you’re struggling with blog traffic, you NEED this book.

 15. Use Google+

 It’s easy to think that Google+ is dead and has no bearing on our traffic however we must remember that Google+ is owned by Google, the search-engine we’re trying so hard to rank on.
 I’m not ready to give up yet on the fact that my links shared to Google+ do that much better than others that aren’t.

 I take comfort in the fact that the much bigger bloggers than myself who are all eyeballs deep into SEO and have multiple number 1 ranking posts are for the most part all still using Google+.
 I picked up this trick in the Traffic Transformation course I took to increase my blog’s traffic.
 The course breaks down how to get the most out of Google+ for blog traffic.